kartikchauhan/js-design-patterns/module-pattern.md

 * Imagine that we have a UI factory where we are asked to create a type of UI component.
 Rather than creating this component directly using the `new` operator or via another creational pattern, we ask a Factory object for a new component instead.
 We inform the Factory what type of object is required(eg. Button, panel) and it instantiates it for us.

 * This is particulary helpful if the object creation process is relatively complex.

+* Implementation:
+    ```ts
+    // A constructor for defining new cars
+    function Car(options) {
+        // some defaults
+        this.doors = options.doors || 4;
+        this.state = options.state || 'brand new';
+        this.color = options.color || 'silver';

+    }

+    // A constructor for defining new trucks
+    function Truck(options) {
+        this.state = options.state || 'used';
+        this.wheelSize = options.wheelSize || 'large';
+        this.color = options.color || 'blue';
+    }

+    // FactoryExample.js

+    // Define a skeleton vehicle factory
+    function VehicleFactory() { }

+    // Define the prototypes and utilities for this factory

+    // Our default vehicleClass is Car
+    VehicleFactory.prototype.vehicleClass = Car;

+    // Our Factory method for creating new Vehicle instances
+    VehicleFactory.prototype.createVehicle = function(options) {

+        switch (options.vehicleType) {
+            case 'car':
+                this.vehicleClass = Car;
+                break;
+            case 'truck':
+                this.vehicleClass = Truck;
+                break;
+            //defaults to VehicleFactory.prototype.vehicleClass (Car)
+        }

+        return new this.vehicleClass(options);

+    };

+    // Create an instance of our factory that makes cars
+    var carFactory = new VehicleFactory();
+    var car = carFactory.createVehicle({
+        vehicleType: 'car',
+        color: 'yellow',
+        doors: 6
+    });

+    // Test to confirm our car was created using the vehicleClass/prototype Car

+    // Outputs: true
+    console.log(car instanceof Car);

+    // Outputs: Car object of color "yellow", doors: 6 in a "brand new" state
+    console.log(car);
+    ```